cuba-platform/cuba-sdk/Readme.md

 - `sdk.export` - path to the directory to save exported SDK archives.

 *Local repo settings*
 - `maven.local.repo` - local *m2* repository folder path.
+This folder using for components import.

 *Gradle settings*
-- `maven.local.repo` - local *m2* repository folder path.
 - `gradle.home` - gradle home folder
 - `gradle.cache` - gradle cache folder
 - `gradle.version` - gradle version

 ### Apply Custom SDK Settings

-Following parameters can be applied to all `sdk` commands:
+Following parameters can be applied to all commands:
 - `--s` or `--settings` - path to the custom settings file.
 All settings from this file override the default setting properties.
 This feature can be useful to create SDK profiles.
 - `--sp` or `--setting-property` override default setting parameter, for example `--sp maven.local.repo=/home/user/other-m2`.